 I used to give presentations fairly regularly as part of my academic work, and didn't bother to list them since it's assumed that most academics do the same.
-However, since I also speak on other topics to communities where constant presentations are not the norm, I thought this page might be helpful for those curious in my speaking venues and topics.
+However, since I also speak on other topics to communities where frequent presentations are not the norm, I thought this page might be helpful for those curious about my speaking experience, venues and topics.

 Slides of my talks are not always linked here, either due to the work in question not being public or due to it being so old that I figured it would be of limited interest.
 If you are interested in seeing a particular slide deck that is not linked here, please contact me by email to terri(at)toybox(dot)ca or terrioda(at)gmail and I may be able to find it.

 - "Securing Open Source Software" Panel discussion with Valerie Fenwick, Leigh Honeywell and Terri Oda.
 Moderator, Sarah Beck.
 Grace Hopper Celebration of Women in Computing, October 2015

 Abstract: Heartbleed, FREAK, POODLE - you've heard about them: vulnerabilities in critical parts of the internet's infrastructure.
 If you work in Security, IT, or development, these names and cheesy logos have given you nightmares.
 The tech world depends on FOSS (Free and Open Source Software), and it needs to be secure.
 Learn about how individuals and corporations can work to ensure FOSS is safe and improves over time.
 Our panelists discuss their efforts and how you can help.

 - "Bringing Security to Your Open Source Project" Open Source Bridge, June 25, 2015. [full proposal] [slides]